liquid-collective/liquid-collective-protocol/natspec/OperatorsRegistryV1.md

 Changes the operator name

-*Only callable by the administrator or the operatorNo name conflict can exist*
+*Only callable by the administrator or the operator*

 #### Parameters